 You're having lunch with a junior salesperson who's just starting her first sales job at your company.
-You're giving her advice on how to be successful as a salesperson.
-You say:
+You're give this advice to her on how to be successful as a salesperson.

 You've got to practice your pitch over and over until it's really tight.

 "You've got to" is similar to "you need to".
 They're basically the same in meaning.
 However, "you've got to" is more common when talking about general qualities that you need in order to achieve a certain goal.
 For example:

 "You need to" is more common when you're actually telling the listener what they should do, right now.

 You need to go talk to Mrs. Green about that.

 You need to stop spending so much on entertainment and put some of that money toward your savings.